dev-team-tools/dev-team-tools-docs/content/docs/feature-switches/creating-your-first-switch.md

 Then, if that switch returns `true`, we then handle the upload.
 If it's set to `false`, it does nothing.

 We can now "ship" this code, as the switch is `false` for every user.
-Once we're happy with the code, we can set it to `true`, and it'll suddenly becomes available to everyone.
+Once we're happy with the code, we can set it to `true`, and it'll become available to everyone!

-## Front end feature switches
-The above is a pretty simple example of a feature switch grounded in reality.
-However, a feature like this wouldn't really work without a Front End aspect.

-To find out more about how to access your Feature Switches via the Frontend, check out these documents.
+And that's it!
+You've created your first feature switch.

+While a simple "binary" switch can be useful this just scratches the surface of what you can do with Feature Switches.
+Check out [Advance Usage]({{<relref "./advance-usage">}}) to find out more.